-The Village's Draft Budget shows that in FY 2019-20, the Village identified positive General Fund variances and approved a budget amendment transferring \$750,000 to the Capital Projects Fund for that year.
+The Village's Budget shows that in FY 2019-20, the Village originally identified positive General Fund variances and approved a budget amendment transferring \$750,000 to the Capital Projects Fund for that year.
+Revised projections in April 2020 estimate that this amount would be about \$250,000 due to the economic impacts of COVID-19.
 The Village anticipates collecting approximately \$600,000 in new local cannabis sales tax for FY 2020-21.
-Due to the uncertain nature of this new revenue source, the Draft Budget proposes transferring this revenue to the Capital Projects Fund for the year.
+A portion of this new revenue source, or \$200,000 is projected to be transferred to the Capital Projects Fund with the rest anticipated to remain in the General Fund..